Building a positive legacy together

 Briefing 16 on the challenges faced by VCSE leaders during the Covid-19 crisis.

-This sixteenth and final briefing in this series shares the experiences of 26 leaders participating in the last of our online Emergency Response peer support sessions.
-The report covers our reflections on the questions and opportunities for funders that they raise.
-It’s release coincides with the announcement of our new peer support for leaders: Leading in Uncertainty starting in June.
+This sixteenth and final briefing in this series shares the experiences of 26 leaders and covers our reflections on the questions and opportunities for funders that they raise.
+It’s release coincided with the announcement of our peer support for charity leaders: Leading in Uncertainty.

-With the further lifting of Covid-19 restrictions and a clear ‘roadmap’ for future easing, leaders have been in a reflective mood.
-Conversations have focused on their mixed experiences of life during the pandemic, and the implications for the state of the sector and their role within it.
+Written in May 2021, with further lifting of Covid-19 restrictions and a clear ‘roadmap’ for future easing, charity leaders were in a reflective mood.
+Conversations focused on their mixed experiences of life during the pandemic, and the implications for the state of the sector and their role within it.

 - The role of leadership moving forward – ‘We can be flexible, we can be creative and we can change.’